knowsarzehmeh/decorilla/README.md

 Service
 -------

 A contest service has been provided in the protected/services directory and is instantiated in the contest controller and so can be accessed in any of the controller functions or views.
 You may wish to implement functionality logic in the service file.

 Tasks
 -----

+**IMPORTANT**: You are **REQUIRED** to use AI to assist your programming of the tasks below.
+After commiting your solution please also email your AI conversation transcripts to your Decorilla contact.
+You do not need to submit complete/comprehensive transcripts (though you may!) but submitted transcripts should be representative of your work on the tasks.

 ***1. Create a Poll;***
 Customer may select between 3 and 8 of their project entries to create a 'polling' page/url